oracle/okafka/connectors/README.md

 * [TxEventQ Source Connector](TxEventQ-Source-Connector.md)
 * [Use Single Message Transforms with Connectors](connector-single-message-transform.md)

-For a complete connector demo setup using docker that also uses Prometheus, Grafana, and RedPanda, see:
+For a complete connector demo setup using docker that also uses Prometheus and Grafana see:
 * [Complete Connector Demo Setup Using Docker](connector-docker-demo-setup.md)

 ## Prerequisites